stutiupadhyay03/FarmDoc/README.md

 # FarmDoc

-I have attached a report and .ipynb file of the project.
+I have attached a report and .py file of the project.